-Spend an afternoon discovering the history of the area at Fort Ross State Historic Park (19005 Coast Highway 1, Jenner, 707-847-3437; open Friday to Monday), just minutes south of the resort.
-Or just a few miles north of Timber Cove, explore the pygmy forest at Salt Point State Park, and stroll through the magnificent spring blossoms at the 317-acre Kruse Rhododendron State Reserve.
+Spend an afternoon discovering the history of the area at Fort Ross State Historic Park (19005 Coast Highway 1, Jenner, 707-847-3437; open daily), just minutes south of the resort.
+Or just a few miles north of Timber Cove, explore the pygmy forest at Salt Point State Park, and stroll through the magnificent spring blossoms at the 317-acre Kruse Rhododendron State Natural Reserve.

 From relaxing to exploring, Timber Cove Resort offers visitors an awesome respite in their travels.